Avivim: Mandatory period

 In 1920, Saliha was designated part of Lebanon under the auspices of the Franco-British Boundary Agreement.
 It was one of 24 villages transferred to British control in 1924 following the 1923 demarcation of the border between the British Mandate for Palestine and the French Mandate for Syria and the Lebanon.
 It thus formed part of the British Mandate of Palestine.

 Under the 1947 United Nations Partition Plan for Palestine, Saliha was to be included in the proposed Arab state, while the boundary between it and the proposed Jewish state was to run north of the built-up area of the village.
 During the 1948 Arab–Israeli War, Saliha was the site of a massacre carried out by Israeli forces shortly before the village was completely depopulated.
 The built structures in the village, with the exception of an elementary school for boys, were also destroyed.
 Israeli forces blew up the village mosque, killing 60–94 people who were inside.

-Israeli period

-Moshav Avivim was founded in 1958, abandoned, and then reestablished in 1963 by immigrants from the Maghreb, mostly Moroccan Jews.